Acoustic Shock Claims

-A sudden burst of sound or a high pitched noise broadcast directly into a person’s eardrum can cause a condition known as acoustic shock.
+A sudden burst of sound or a high-pitched noise broadcast directly into a person’s eardrum can cause a condition known as acoustic shock.
 The hearing damage caused by this can be long-lasting and debilitating for sufferers.
 Acoustic shock injuries often take place at work and are usually classed as industrial workplace injuries.
+Talk to us about acoustic shock claims, we may be able to help you claim compensation that is owed to you.

 Acoustic shock in call centres